-Students in the ocial sciences at Shanghai American School will be exposed to 21st century learning that:
+For effective learning in the Social Studies and Social Sciences at Shanghai American School students must have consistent access to 21st century learning and instruction that:

-Provides qualitatively unique experiences that reflect best practice strategies as it relates to the teaching and exploration of the ocial ciences adaptable to student's expressed needs for discussion and meaning.
+Provides qualitatively unique experiences that reflect the development of critical thinking skills through the teaching and exploration of the Social Studies and Sciences that adapted to student's needs for constructing meaning.

-Encourages the intellectual risk-taking essential for deep, enduring understanding in the social sciences within a classroom culture and atmosphere of mutual respect.
+Encourages the intellectual risk-taking essential for deep, enduring understandings of the Social Studies and Sciences within a classroom culture and atmosphere of mutual respect.

-Fosters cultural understandingconnections and appreciation of the contributions of diverse civilizations and cultures.
+Fosters cultural understanding and connections which fosters respectful curiosity and appreciation of the contributions of diverse civilizations and cultures.

 Affords students an opportunity to "construct" their own unique meaning of the social sciences within a defined framework, with focus given to uncovering patterns, trends, and various points of view.